demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ### Certificate Thumbprint and Private Key
 Alternatively, instead of providing the *Client Secret*, you can authenticate using certificate credentials by providing:

-- **Certificate Thumbprint** - The certificate thumbprint as appears when registering the certificate to the App
+- **Certificate Thumbprint** - The thumbprint of the certificate as it appears when registering the certificate to the application.
 - **Private Key** -  The private key of the registered certificate

  You can find more information about it in [Microsoft Documentations](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials) or to follow the next steps in case of Mac/Linux operating systems: